 What does it mean to be truly content?
-Is it even possible?
-And what’s the difference between being happy and being content anyway?
-Discover why you need to step up your search for samtosha, or contentment, to really find true happiness.
+Is it even possible in this day and age when we are programmed to always desire more?
+And what’s the difference between being happy and being content?
+Discover why you need to step up your search for the second niyama, santosha, or contentment, to find true happiness.

-Are you on the search for happiness?
-It seems like a lot of us are, judging by the amount of self help books and articles out there.
-But what about finding contentment?
-Is it easier to be content than it is to be happy?
+When asked what we want from life, most of us just want to be happy.
+But judging from the number of therapists, self-help books and articles out there, it’s easier said than done.
+But what about the quality of contentment – how does it differ from happiness?
 And just how do you go about finding contentment, especially in challenging situations?
-Let’s explore our second niyama, samtosha, both on and off the mat.
+Let’s explore our second niyama, santosha, both on and off the mat.

 Be content with what you have; rejoice in the way things are.
 When you realize there is nothing lacking, the whole world belongs to you. ― Lao Tzu

-As beautiful as the statement above is, how often are we truly content with how things are in our lives and our yoga practice?
+As beautiful as the statement above is, most of us are rarely content with how things are in our lives and our yoga practice.
 Sometimes in our constant striving for more, we can miss the simple joy of purely being in the moment.
 This, ironically, is often particularly true in a yoga class.
-As people increasingly become drawn to yoga for its physical benefits, there is a danger that the pleasure of simply moving our bodies in time with our breath is lost as we strive for progress, or even perfection.
+As people increasingly become drawn to yoga for its physical benefits, there is a danger that the pleasure of simply moving our bodies in time with our breath is lost as we strive for progress or even perfection.

 1) Enjoy Moving